luisvid/openlaw-sale-agreement/readme.md

 OpenLaw  — Build a complete Dapp with the OpenLaw API + Truffle + React.js. https://medium.com/@OpenLawOfficial/openlaw-api-tutorial-build-a-complete-dapp-with-the-openlaw-api-truffle-react-js-d064717ad41d?fbclid=IwAR1GTEXx2p9oezQAgyN9sHWvA2dLOioPewi0Y-NAnnjIBf9U6CjiHZ9f2D8

+In the .env file create a MNEMONIC and INFURA_API_KEY variable.
+It should be your own mnemoic and Infura API Key (Note: do not put quotes around the mnemonic).

 - If there is an error when compiling the contract with truffle-hdwallet-provider, try to execute this: npm install truffle-hdwallet-provider instead of this: